linnarsson-lab/ceftools/README.md

 Synopsis:

-	cef join --with <other.cef> --on "attr1=attr2"		Join STDIN with other.cef, matching attr1 of STDIN with attr2 of other.cef
+	cef join --with <other.cef> --on "attr1=attr2"

 This command joins two CEF files, one from standard input (STDIN) and one given by the `--with <other.cef>` option.
 The result is a new CEF file which has been extended on the right with all the data from 'other.cef' that matches with the existing data in the input CEF file.

-Rows that do not match are silently dropped.

 Column attributes of the same name are merged.
-For example, of both of the input files have column attribute `Age`, the resulting file will have a single column attribute `Age`.
+For example, if both of the input files have column attribute `Age`, the resulting file will have a single column attribute `Age`.
 But if one file has `Sex` and the other has `Gender`, the output will have two attributes (`Sex` and `Gender`), and missing values will be blank.

 Row attributes are merged if they contain identical values for all the retained rows.
 For example, if both input files have row attributes `Gene` and all retained rows have the same values in the same order, then the output will have only a single row attribute `Gene`.
-But if there are any differences, then the result will be twp row attributes both called `Gene`.
+But if there are any differences, then the output will have two row attributes both called `Gene`.

+Rows that do not match are silently dropped.

 ### Add